 Québec Immigrant Investor Program (formerly known as “Canadian Citizenship by Investment”)

-The new regulations will be published early in the fourth quarter of 2023.
-It is expected that the revamped program will require the applicant to demonstrate stronger settlement ties to the province.
+It’s expected that the revamped program will require the applicant to demonstrate stronger settlement ties to the province.
 Knowledge of the French language may also be required.

 For reference, the requirements for applicants for the previous version of the Québec Immigrant Investor Program were: